narencachy/aks-quickstart/README.md

 # create the app
 kubectl apply -f app-gw

-# wait for service / pod to start
+# wait for service / pods to start
 kubectl get svc,pods

-# test the web app
-# setup port forwarding for the web app
-kubectl port-forward svc/app-gw 8080:8080 &

-curl localhost:8080

-# end port forwarding
-fg
-# press <ctl> c

 # Create the app gateway subnet
 # This has to be an empty subnet